dyg81/modal-bundle/README.md

 bin/console assets:install --symlink
 ```

-Hint: The above processes are automatic if you use symfony flex.

-Then you need to include one javascript file in your templates where you want to use modals, I recommend including it in the base template:
+Finally, you need to include one javascript file in your templates where you want to use modals, I recommend including it in the base template:

 ```twig
 <script src="{{ asset('bundles/dyg81modal/js/scripts.js') }}"></script>
 ```

 The old bundle can be combine with DynamicPageBundle.
-This new version is not test with that bundle but if you want to try, make it at your own risk.
-If you want to use the DynamicPageBundle, make sure to include the javascript file from this bundle first in your template.
+This new version is not tested with that bundle but if you want to try, make it at your own risk.
+If you want to use the DynamicPageBundle, make sure to include the javascript file from that bundle first in your template.

 If you want to have a loading icon when ajax requests are made, you should also include the css file included in this module: